JetBrains/kotlin-web-site/docs/topics/exceptions.md

 [//]: # (title: Exceptions)

 Exceptions are key tools for handling runtime errors, designed to maintain program flow and prevent crashes.
-Unlike Java, Kotlin simplifies exception management by treating all exceptions as unchecked.
-This means that exceptions can be caught but are not required to be explicitly handled or declared, which streamlines error handling.
+Kotlin simplifies exception management by treating all exceptions as unchecked, a method also seen in languages like C#.
+This means that exceptions can be caught but are not required to be explicitly handled or declared, unlike in Java.

-Exceptions are represented by the [Exception](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-exception/) class.
+This approach streamlines error handling.

+Exceptions are represented by subclasses of the [Exception](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-exception/) class, which are subclasses of the [Throwable](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-throwable/) class.
+For more information about the hierarchy, see the [Exception hierarchy](#exception-hierarchy) section.
+Since Exception is an open class, you can create [custom exceptions](#creating-custom-exceptions) to suit your application's specific needs.

 ## Exception classes

-Let's explore some of the common types of exceptions in Kotlin, which are all subclasses of the [RuntimeException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-runtime-exception/) class:
+Let's explore the types of exceptions commonly found in Kotlin, which are all subclasses of the [RuntimeException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-runtime-exception/) class:

 **[ArithmeticException](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-arithmetic-exception/)**: Occurs when an arithmetic operation is impossible to perform, like division by zero.